 Scroll down to the recipe card below for full information on ingredients and amounts.

 - Penne pasta - Penne or short shapes are excellent for trapping and holding onto the sauce.
+Check out our collection of penne pasta recipes or chicken pasta recipes.

 - Chicken - Boneless skinless chicken thighs or breasts.